nystudio107/plugindev/README.md

 - `make phpstan xxx` - runs [PHPStan](https://github.com/phpstan/phpstan) using the [Craft CMS PHPStan config](https://github.com/craftcms/phpstan), with the passed in path, e.g.: `make phpstan vendor/nystudio107/craft-seomatic/src`.
 Additional settings are available in the `phpstan.neon` file
 - `make postgres` - switches the project to use the Postgres database container; just reload the browser
 - `make rector xxx` - runs [Rector](https://github.com/rectorphp/rector) using the [Craft CMS Rector config](https://github.com/craftcms/rector), with the passed in path, e.g.: `make rector vendor/nystudio107/craft-seomatic/src`.
 Additional settings are available in the `rector.php` file
+- `make ssh` - opens up a Unix shell inside the PHP container for the project

 ## XDebug with VScode